Breeding code of ethics

-- Maintain the best possible standards of health and quality of life for their guide dog mums and dads
+- Maintain the best possible standards of health and quality of life for their breeding dogs.

-- Breed only from carefully selected dogs based on extensive analysis of behavioural and health data from ancestors, siblings and progeny to ensure animals are suitable for breeding
+- Breed only from carefully selected dogs based on extensive analysis of behavioural and health data from ancestors, siblings, and progeny to ensure dogs are suitable for breeding.

-- Ensure that any dog to be used for breeding is continuously checked for good health, is free from infection and in good condition at the time of mating
+- Ensure breeding dogs are continuously checked for good health, free from infection and in good physical condition at the time of mating.

-- Take full advantage of all relevant health screening processes, including genetic tests as appropriate and available, including hip, elbow and shoulder radiographs, eye tests and heart screens
+- Ensure breeding dogs are selected using all relevant health screening processes, including genetic tests as appropriate and available, including hip, elbow and shoulder radiographs, eye tests and heart screens.

-- Carefully plan all matings to primarily ensure optimal health and temperamental welfare of each individual guide dog dad, guide dog mum and their potential progeny, whilst taking into consideration organisational and breeding programme needs
+- Carefully plan all matings to primarily ensure optimal health and temperamental welfare of each individual stud dog, breeding bitch and their potential progeny, whilst taking into consideration organisational and breeding programme needs.

-- Only breed guide dog mums between the age of 19 months and seven years; we will not breed from any mums once they have reached eight years of age.
-No mum will whelp before she is 20 months old, unless there are exceptional circumstances and then only if she is considered mature enough to raise a litter of puppies.
-No mum shall whelp a litter after her eighth birthday
+- Not breed from any bitches once they have reached eight years of age, such that no bitch shall whelp a litter after her eighth birthday.
+No bitch will whelp before she is 20 months old, unless there are exceptional circumstances and then only if she is considered mature enough to raise a litter of puppies.

-- Rehome retired breeding dogs with care and consideration to the individual dog’s well-being and welfare.
-This will normally be with the existing volunteer carer
+- Rehome retired breeding stock with care and consideration to the individual dog’s well-being and welfare.
+This will normally be with the existing volunteer carer.

-- Only consider a consecutive season mating in the middle of a guide dog mum's breeding career, to ensure that litters are delivered at the peak of a mum's reproductive fitness.
-A consecutive season breeding will only be considered providing a satisfactory veterinary assessment has been conducted, confirming mum is in good health
+- Consider a consecutive season mating only in the middle of a bitch’s breeding career, to ensure that litters are delivered at the peak of a bitch’s reproductive fitness.
+A consecutive season breeding shall only be considered providing a satisfactory veterinary assessment has been conducted.

-- Ensure guide dog mums will have a maximum of four litters
+- Ensure that bitches shall have a maximum of 4 litters.

-- Retire all guide dog mums that have required two caesareans
+- Ensure that all bitches that have required two caesareans shall be retired.

-- Take every possible care as to the placement of puppies it has bred with puppy raising (formerly called puppy walking) families, to ensure the transition from nest to the new home is as efficient and trauma free as possible
+- Ensure the transition from nest to the new home is as efficient and trauma free as possible.

 - Work closely and in consultation with The Kennel Club and observe, where appropriate and reasonable to do so, the current regulations and advice relating to breeding practices and welfare, including the Kennel Club’s ‘General Code of Ethics’